trufnetwork/node/internal/contracts/contracts_behaviors.md

 - Data Insertion
 - Composition

+This document lists the behaviors that must have automated tests to ensure they are met.

 ## Authorization

 - Stream ownership is clearly defined and can be transferred to another valid wallet.